ember-learn/cli-guides/guides/writing-addons/index.md

 #### `index.js`

-An addon will leverage the npm conventions, and look for an `index.js` as the entry point unless another entry point is specified via the "main" property in the `package.json` file.
-You are encouraged to use `index.js` as the addon entry point for your addon and is where you add hooks if you're doing something intermediate or advanced with your addon.
+An addon will leverage npm conventions and look for an `index.js` as the entry point, unless another entry point is specified via the "main" property in the `package.json` file.
+You are encouraged to use `index.js` as the addon entry point for your addon. `index.js` is also where you add hooks if you're doing something intermediate or advanced with your addon.

 #### `ember-cli-build.js`